codam-coding-college/chess-hackathon/example/README.md

 Also the searching currently is limited to depth 4 in `src/search.h`, while this probably will work in the tournament (no guarantees).
 You probably will want to somehow keep track of the time spent searching.

+## Major League
+For people in the major league, you are allowed to copy only and absolutely only the code for handling UCI and FENs.
+See src/uci.c and src/position.c.